 Long term monitoring of 'peak' salmon spawning at MacDonald's Creek allows comparison of salmon returns over 40 continuous years.
-This season the count was well down on previous year's returns and the long-term average.
+This season the count was lowest on record.
 Long term monitoring of 'peak' salmon spawning at the Windbag Stream allows comparison of salmon returns over 56 years although there are two "gaps" in the dataset.
-Similar to MacDonalds Creek, the count was well down on last two year's return and the long-term average.
+Similar to MacDonalds Creek, the count was well down being the lowest recorded count.